Billy Breathes: Recording

 "It was scrapped at the last second.
 The band was touring in Europe at the time and made the painful decision there – in Italy or France I think.
 The album was complete and about to be mastered.
 "Design" was to be the last song on the album – after Caspian.
 It was a bizarre version that no one ever really got used to.
 It was funny though – the second they got back to the States and played it in their new acoustic setup it was as strong as ever.
 It just couldn't be captured in the studio for whatever reason.
 Cutting it was one of those great decisions – after working so long and hard on the song, sacrificing it for the good of the album took a very wide focus – as much thought went into cutting it as went into recording it."

 Trey Anastasio recalled in a 1997 interview that the cover came together very quickly on the last day of recording.

 "We finished Billy Breathes and our manager kept saying, "What are you going to do about the cover?"
 So, finally, it was the LAST day, and it was, like three in the morning.
 They (management) said, "We NEED a cover tomorrow."
 You know all those pictures on the back?
 We cut them out and stuck them on with scotch tape.
 Mike was on the cover he just shot a picture of himself.
 The whole thing took like five minutes!"

 In a 2007 interview, Tom Marshall said that Trey Anastasio thought the album cover of Mike Gordon's face ruined the entire album, a feeling Marshall himself shared as well.

+Critical reception

+Upon release, Rolling Stone said that Billy Breathes is "a quiet gem of an album" that confirms Phish "is much more than a jam band from Burlington, Vermont."
+Writing for the NME, Ian Phortnam criticised the band and its fans, and said that the album was "a sad and directionless phlounder."